 Palliative care can help a person at any stage of illness.
 People often receive treatment for MDS and treatment to ease side effects at the same time.
 In fact, patients who receive both often have less severe symptoms, better quality of life, and report they are more satisfied with treatment.

 Palliative treatments vary widely and often include medication, nutritional changes, relaxation techniques, and other therapies.
-You may also receive palliative treatments similar to those meant to treat the MDS, such as chemotherapy (see below).
+You may also receive palliative treatments similar to those meant to treat the MDS, such as chemotherapy (see above).
 Talk with your doctor about the goals of each treatment in the treatment plan.

 - Use of growth factors that help cells mature, such as epoetin (Epogen, Eprex, Procrit), a red blood cell growth factor, and filgrastim (Neupogen), a white blood cell growth factor